SanathKumaraEng/SanathKumaraEng/README.md

 ### Hi there 👋
+I am Sanath Kumara.
+I am coding as a hobby

 <!--
 **SanathKumaraEng/SanathKumaraEng** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.